xerdin442/xerdin442/README.md

 <h1 align="center">🤩Hi there!
 I'm Mudiakevwe</h1>

-<h4>Passionate backend developer specializing in NestJS and TypeScript, with expertise in building scalable, high-performance APIs and microservices.
-Proficient with Docker and currently expanding my knowledge of cloud-native technologies, including orchestration, CI/CD pipelines and cloud infrastructure.</h4>
+💻 **Passionate backend developer specializing in NestJS and TypeScript, with expertise in building scalable, high-performance APIs and microservices.**

+☁️ **Proficient with Docker and currently expanding my knowledge of cloud-native technologies, including orchestration, CI/CD pipelines and cloud infrastructure.**

-<h4>Enthusiastic about blockchain development, focusing on integrating decentralized solutions into modern applications.
-Eager to collaborate on innovative web and mobile projects, delivering clean, efficient, and secure code.
-Committed to continuous learning, problem-solving, and pushing the boundaries of technology!</h4>
+⛓️ **Enthusiastic about blockchain development, focusing on integrating decentralized solutions into modern applications.
+Eager to collaborate on innovative web and mobile projects, delivering clean, efficient, and secure code.**

+♾️ **Committed to continuous learning, problem-solving, and pushing the boundaries of technology!**

 <div id="badges" align="center">
   <!-- Corrected LinkedIn URL -->